 A Rapid Task Force composed of a pool of cultural and religious advocates/advisors will be called upon to facilitate dialogue in identity-based conflict settings.
+UNAOC's efforts would also contribute to the OIC's recent endeavors upon the initiation of the Turkey to develop a mediation capacity and to compile a Code of Conduct for culturally sensitive mediation.

 UNAOC will ensure that it compliments the efforts of and is coordinated with the Department of Political and Peacebuilding Affairs and Department of Crisis Prevention and Recovery, as well as the Secretary-General's High-level Advisory Group on Mediation and Peace-building Commission to further enhance mediation efforts.
 This process will be done in consultation with local, regional and international stakeholders.
-To that end, interacting with the Co-chairs of the United Nations Group of Friends of Mediation (Turkey & Finland) and following up the results of the Istanbul Conference on Mediation, and of the Alicante and Las Palmas International Conferences on Preventive Diplomacy in the Mediterranean and in Africa would be recommended.
+To that end, interacting with the Co-chairs of the United Nations Group of Friends of Mediation (Turkey & Finland) and following up the results of the Istanbul Conference on Mediation, the OIC member States Conference on Mediation and of the Alicante and Las Palmas International Conferences on Preventive Diplomacy in the Mediterranean and in Africa would be recommended.